nor1c/nor1c/README.md

 - NestJS (actually I'm ok with any Node.js frameworks, they are all the same tho)
 - CI3
 - Laravel
-- VueJS
+- VueJS/NuxtJS
 - TailwindCSS
 - jQuery

 ### > Not really interested but good to go:
-- CI4
+- CI4 or any PHP frameworks
-- Go
+- Go and its frameworks(libraries)
+- ReactJS/NextJS
+- Inertia
-- ReactJS
+- Livewire
 - Flutter